-- (A) First, we construct a d-parameter family of Henon-like maps such that at an initial parameter there are d distinct (m, n)heteroclinic tangencies.
-Moreover, at this parameter the stable multiplier of $p_m$ , corresponding to the (m, n)-heteroclinic tangency, varies regularly with the parameter. - (B) Secondly, given the family from (A), we construct a 2d-parameter family where each additional parameter controls a local perturbation in a neighbourhood of one of the d points of tangency for the initial parameter in (A). - (C) Finally, given a family from (B), we show that those parameters with d tangencies form locally a d-parameter submanifold.
+- (A) First, we construct a d-parameter family of Henon-like maps such that at an initial parameter there are d distinct (m, n)-heteroclinic tangencies.
+Moreover, at this parameter the stable multiplier of $p_m$ , corresponding to the (m, n)-heteroclinic tangency, varies regularly with the parameter. - (B) Secondly, given the family from (A), we construct a 2d-parameter family where the additional parameters vary the tangencies. - (C) Finally, given a family from (B), we show that those parameters with d tangencies form locally a d-parameter submanifold.
 Restricting the 2d-parameter family to this submanifold gives a d-parameter family with d-tangencies which persist.